mikeasilva/handbook-diff/markdown/22-providing-for-temporal-needs.md

 * Paying tithes and offerings (see [Malachi 3:8–12](/study/scriptures/ot/mal/3?lang=eng&id=p8-p12#p8)).

-* Eliminating and avoiding debt to the extent possible.
+* Minimizing debt.

-* Preparing and living within a budget.
+* Living within a budget.

 * Saving for the future.

-* Obtaining an appropriate education to help them provide for themselves and their families (see [22.3.3](/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng&id=title_number26-p117#title_number26)).
+* Obtaining an appropriate education (see [22.3.3](/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng&id=title_number26-p117#title_number26)).

-Preparedness also includes developing a plan for how to take care of basic needs during an emergency.
+Preparedness also includes planning for emergencies.
 Members are encouraged to build both a short-term and longer-term supply of food, water, and other necessities.

-For more information, see [Personal Finances for Self-Reliance](http://www.churchofjesuschrist.org/self-reliance/course-materials/personal-finances) and “[Temporal Preparedness Resources](http://www.churchofjesuschrist.org/life/temporal-preparedness-resources).”
+For more information, see [Personal Finances for Self-Reliance](/study/manual/personal-finances-for-self-reliance?lang=eng) and “[Temporal Preparedness Resources](http://www.churchofjesuschrist.org/life/temporal-preparedness-resources).”

 22.2